Inside: how to rescue your valuable old photos from magnetic albums

 AVOID DAMAGE TO OLD PHOTOS

-The process of removing the photos might damage them so I recommend making copies of irreplaceable photos (see further down).
+The process of removing the photographs might damage them so I recommend making copies of irreplaceable photos (see further down).
 You should also be aware that any or all of these techniques may damage any writing which may exist on the back of the photos.
-Experiment first with the photos which mean the least to you and see what works best for your particular album and photos.
+Experiment first with the photos which mean the least to you and see what works best for your particular album.

-To prevent further deterioration to the photos you can't remove from the album, remove the Mylar or plastic sleeves and insert pieces of acid-free tissue between the pages instead.
-This will keep the photos from touching each other or the remaining glue.
+To prevent further deterioration to the pictures you can't remove from the album, remove the Mylar or plastic sleeves and insert pieces of acid-free tissue between the pages instead.
+This will keep the photo paper from touching each other or the remaining glue.

 WHAT TO DO WITH YOUR RESCUED PHOTOGRAPHS

-Once you removed the old photos from the album you can:
+Once you removed the photos from the album you can:

 CREATE A NEW SCRAPBOOK